 It’s sad in a nostalgic way that so often is when the world moves forward, leaving behind those very same institutions that brought us where we are today.
-After all, it was the telegraph that put the Pony Express out of business; the railroad that eliminated the Santa Fe and Oregon Trails; the automobile that has all but made railroad passenger service a thing of the past.
+After all, the telegraph put the Pony Express out of business; the railroad that eliminated the Santa Fe and Oregon Trails; the automobile that has all but made railroad passenger service a thing of the past.

 Think of it – for almost a century and a half, messages of joy, sorrow, and success came in those hand-delivered yellow envelopes.
 The telegraph changed the world when its first message was sent on May 24, 1844, proclaiming, “What hath God wrought!”
 With those first words sent by telegraph inventor Samuel Morse, communication sped through the land in a way never known before.

 However, getting the public to believe the idea after Morse invented the telegraph in 1831, was a difficult row to hoe.
 In the beginning, the telegraph was considered little more than a curiosity, with most people unable to believe that the idea was even possible.
 While a professor of arts and design at New York University in 1835, Samuel Morse proved that signals could be transmitted by wire and produce written codes on a strip of paper.
-The next year, Morse modified the device to write dots and dashes.
+The following year, Morse modified the device to write dots and dashes.
 However, the public remained skeptical.

 In 1837, Morse applied for government assistance to develop the telegraph; however, the nation suffered an economic disaster known as the Panic of 1837, and nothing was done with the application.
 In the meantime, Morse began to give public demonstrations of his device, finally gaining some credibility.